Online Literacy and Numeracy Assessment.

 This online mathematics program is divided into 6 Units:

 - Ratio & Rates.

-Each Unit has been developed with a progression of tools to work through, including an assessment of your background knowledge in each area, a quick check of your ability in advancing those skills to problem solve, a skills development module and a graduated practice sheet.
+Each Unit has been developed with a progression of tools to work through, including an assessment of your background knowledge in each area, a check of your ability in advancing those skills to problem solve, a skills development module and graduated practice tests .

-The reading is similar to the maths, whereby the student has two skill builder type assessments followed by a full practise that replicates what the student can expect in the true olna tests.
+The reading is similar to the maths, whereby the student has three skill builder type assessments followed by a full practice that replicates what the student can expect in the true olna tests.
 There are six repeats of this process.
 The final component is writing.
 Students have the opportunity to practice many prompts and then check their texts with true category three samples.

 Your task is to work systematically through the program until you have mastered the essential skills that will aid you in your quest to pass the OLNA.